Marius Stan (scientist)

-Marius Stan is a Romanian–American scientist and actor from Urziceni, currently a senior scientist at the Applied Materials division at Argonne National Laboratory in Lemont, Illinois, where he uses artificial intelligence to design materials.
+Marius Stan (born c.
+1961) is a Romanian–American scientist and actor from Urziceni, currently a senior scientist at the Applied Materials division at Argonne National Laboratory in Lemont, Illinois, where he uses artificial intelligence to design materials.
 Stan is best known for playing car wash owner Bogdan Wolynetz in the AMC television series Breaking Bad.

 Education

 In 1986, Stan earned a Bachelor of Science degree in physics from the University of Bucharest.
 In 1997, he earned a PhD in chemistry from the Institute of Physical Chemistry of the Romanian Academy.

 Career

 Stan was a scientist at the Los Alamos National Laboratory in Los Alamos, New Mexico before moving on to the Argonne National Laboratory, a national research laboratory jointly operated by the University of Chicago and Department of Energy, in 2010.
 From 2013 to 2015, Stan served in the Office of Nuclear Energy within the United States Department of Energy.
 Stan is also a writer of short fiction and poetry.